New Hampshire Cyber Liability Insurance

 Does General Liability Insurance Cover Online Defamation and False Advertising Suits?

 With the amount of content published online, the risk of publishing something untrue is substantial.
-Most businesses would be wise to consider how well protected against any claims that might arise if they made a false statement on their website, on their social media platforms or elsewhere online.
+Most businesses would be wise to consider how well protected against any claims that might arise if they make a false statement on their website, on their social media platforms, or elsewhere online.

 Businesses have traditionally obtained protection against defamation and false advertising lawsuits through general liability insurance, but many general liability policies have exclusions for statements that are published digitally.
 For this reason, businesses frequently need a cyber liability policy that helps cover statements made online.